scala-js/scala-js-website/doc/sjs-for-js/es6-to-scala-part3.md

 {% endcolumn %}
 {% endcolumns %}

-Defining just those three functions we now have access to all the usual collection functionality like `map`, `filter`, `find`, `slice`, `foldLeft`, etc. This makes working with `NodeList`s a lot easier and safer.
+Defining just those three functions, we now have access to all the usual collection functionality like `map`, `filter`, `find`, `slice`, `foldLeft`, etc. This makes working with `NodeList`s a lot easier and safer.
 The implicit class makes use of Scala generics, providing implementation for all types that extend `Node`.